-- 1. Various techniques of Physiotherapy for the above mentioned condition /diseases should be demonstrated and practical by the students. - 2.
-Assessment planning and management of orthopedics conditions - 3.
+- 1. Various physiotherapy modalities and treatment techniques for the above-mentioned conditions to be demonstrated and practiced by the students in clinical setup. - 2.
+Assessment planning and management of cardio-thorarcic conditions - 3.
 General viva - 4.
 Practical record

 Reference Books-